andrewangbl/recall-ai-bot/README.md

 5. autoeditor/editor.py: Manages video editing and composition.
 This class is responsible for combining various elements (background video, subtitles, cover images) into the final video output.

-## Notes for improvement in the future (skip this now for current MVP)
+## FRQ or Notes for improvement in the future

 ### autoeditoer output
 1. to manage autogenerate video audio srt output files path go to autoeditor/generator.py line 69 74.